 In his free time, Alan enjoys practicing yoga, biking, and climbing.

-Lydia Omuko-Jung is legal consultant at Climate Focus.
+Lydia Omuko-Jung is senior legal consultant at Climate Focus.
 Her work covers a broad range of legal issues relevant to climate change projects and policies, including carbon transactions, due diligence for carbon offset projects, and climate regulatory issues.
 She also provides climate policy advisory services to governments.

 Prior to joining Climate Focus, Lydia was a researcher within the interdisciplinary research program DK Climate Change at University of Graz.
 Her research focused on legal aspects of consumption-based climate policies and climate change litigation.
 Before that, she worked as an Associate in a law firm in Kenya (V.A.
 Nyamodi & Co Advocates), mainly on litigation, climate policy formulation and contract law.

 Lydia is an attorney admitted to the Kenyan bar and holds an LL.B from Moi University, an LL.M in Climate Change Law and Policy from University of Strathclyde and is currently pursuing a PhD in Law.
 She speaks Swahili, English, German and two local languages in Kenya (Luo and Luhyia).
 In her free time, she enjoys hiking in the mountains, cycling and trying new recipes.

 Ivan Palmegiani is a consultant at Climate Focus where his work focuses on data analytics, GIS and Earth Observation technologies, the role they play in ecosystem restoration, and in the design of nature-based solutions for climate change mitigation and adaptation.